Effective Pizza Marketing Ideas for Independent Pizzeria Owners and Small Chains

 Need help with your pizza marketing strategy?
 Start Here »

-To attract new business, your reputation is the 2nd most important thing, the 1st being found online on local directories (#7).
+To attract new business, your reputation is the 2nd most important thing.
+The first is being found online on local directories (#7).
 With mobile users, checking the reviews and ratings on businesses is an instant click away.

 The pizza business is very local and as such is dependent on a lot of word of mouth.
 Remember that people are 2 times more likely to tell others when there was a problem than they are to tell people how great your place is.
 What is even more amazing is people are 7 times more likely to tell others when they had a problem and was subsequently handled to their satisfaction than they are to tell others about a good experience with no problems.
 It pays to handle customer issues.

 Monitor online review sites, find out what people are saying and respond to their feedback promptly.
 If you made a mistake with an order, offer an honest apology, offer a refund and invite them to try you again.

 Sometimes it is necessary to build your reputation.
 It is not necessary to have a perfect 5-star reputation, but it is important to have a rating over 4.0.
 We would love to share strategies where you can build your online reputation organically.
 Contact us »

 Pizza marketing is all about being number one in your customer’s mind, in addition to good food and service.
 If you can accomplish that by using marketing ideas that put you on top of mind, you have got the upper hand because the pizza business is one of repeat business.